The last exposition of Vittore Carpaccio in Venice

 The core of the exhibition was a series of paintings that had never left Venice (some of them are in this moment -2022- exposed in Washington): the Saint Ursula series, the Miracles of the Cross, the best of the canvas of San Giorgio degli Schiavoni, the Salvador Mundi from the Contini Bonacossi collection, The meditation on the passion from the Metropolitan Museum of New York, The presentation to the temple of the Gallerie dell’Accademia, The young knight, togheter with some other masterpieces like the Madonna enthroned with Saint from Vicenza, The Saint Paul from Chioggia, and other paintings from the Museum Correr and from Milan, Stuttgard, Udine and Zara.

-The exposition was the occasion to answer to the question if Carpaccio had to be considered an artist so important as other contemporary artist, like Giovanni Bellini and take note of the influence on some other contemporary artists.
+The exhibition was an opportunity to answer the question of whether Carpaccio should be considered as important an artist as other contemporary artists, such as Giovanni Bellini, and to take note of his influence on some other contemporary artists

 Vittore Carpaccio is, in fact, a unique example in the Italian Renaissance Art: his narrative, his vivid construction of the space, his observation of the interior and the architectures are detailed and original.